Outdoor education: Spain

+Tanzania

+In Tanzania, outdoor education is often integrated into environmental education programs that emphasize practical engagement with local ecological and community issues.
+Students have the opportunity to participate in tree planting, wildlife conservation projects, and school gardening.
+All of these activities help to instill a sense of environmental stewardship and community involvement in students.
+Outdoor learning is closely tied to traditional ecological knowledge and is used to teach sustainability concepts relevant to daily life, including water conservation, agriculture, and waste management.
+These experiences are supported by both formal curriculum goals and non-governmental initiatives that promote hands-on, locally grounded education.

 Research and critical views

-There is much anecdotal evidence about benefits of outdoor education experiences; teachers, for example, often speak of the improvement they have in relationships with students following a trip.
+There is much anecdotal evidence about benefits of outdoor education experiences; teachers, for example, often speak of the improvement they have in relationships with students following a camping trip.
 However, hard evidence showing that outdoor education has a demonstrable long-term effect on behaviour or educational achievement is harder to identify; this may be in part because of the difficulty involved in conducting studies which separate out the effects of outdoor education on meaningful outcomes.

 A major meta-analysis of 97 empirical studies indicated a positive overall effect of adventure education programs on outcomes such as self-concept, leadership, and communication skills.
 This study also indicated that there appeared to be ongoing positive effects.
 The largest empirical study of the effects of outdoor education programs (mostly Outward Bound programs) found small-moderate short-term positive impacts on a diverse range of generic life skills, with the strongest outcomes for longer, expedition-based programs with motivated young adults, and partial long-term retention of these gains.

 In "Adventure in a Bun", Chris Loynes has suggested that outdoor education is increasingly an entertainment park consumption experience.
 In a paper entitled "The Generative Paradigm", Loynes has also called for an increase in "creativity, spontaneity and vitality".